cannlytics/cannlytics/api/readme.md

 2. Second, [create a Cannlytics API key](https://cannlytics.com/account/api-keys).
 3. Third, begin making requests to the Cannlytics API with your API Key in an `Authorization: Bearer <cannlytics_api_key>` header.

 You can make requests through the API passing your API key as a bearer token in the authorization header.
-Below is an example reading an API key from a local `.env` file and requesting 10 public lab results.
+Below is an example reading an API key from a local `.env` file.

 === "Python"